themanyone/Elgg-Allow-Data-Images/README.md

 Copy the plugin to the /mod/allow_data_images directory, and enable it in administrator plugin settings.

-Best when used with the [CKEditor Paste Image] plugin (https://github.com/themanyone/CKEditor-Paste-Image).
+Best when used with the [CKEditor Paste Image](https://github.com/themanyone/CKEditor-Paste-Image) plugin.